symfony/symfony-docs/components/var_exporter.rst

         // Then you can add more logic for the other properties });

-Ghost objects unfortunately can't work with abstract classes but also internal PHP classes.
-Nevertheless, the VarExporter component covers this need with the help of to :ref:`Virtual Proxies <var-exporter_virtual-proxies>`.
+Ghost objects unfortunately can't work with abstract classes or internal PHP classes.
+Nevertheless, the VarExporter component covers this need with the help of :ref:`Virtual Proxies <var-exporter_virtual-proxies>`.

 .. versionadded:: 6.2